-first of all, nobody could hide much in Vesper, and nothing at all could be hidden in the Big Houses of its landowners.
+True Belle, of course would have known everything right away because, first of all, nobody could hide much in Vernonsville and nothing at all could be hidden in the Big Houses of its landowners.
 Certainly nobody could help noticing how many times a week a Negro boy was called on to ride along with Miss Vera, and what part of the woods she preferred to ride in.
-True Belle knew what all the black people knew, and she knew more since she was the one whose sole job it was to tend to whatever Miss Vera Louise wanted or needed, including doing her laundry, some of which had to be soaked overnight in vinegar once a month.
+True Belle knew what all the slaves knew, and she knew more since she was the one whose sole job it was to tend to whatever Miss Vera Louise wanted or needed, including doing her laundry, some of which had to be soaked overnight in vinegar once a month.
 So if it did not need it, if the personal garments could be washed along with the rest, True Belle knew why, and Vera Louise knew she knew.
 There was never any need to speak of it.
-The only people who didn't know were the The about-to-be father -- the black boy -- never found out, as far as True Belle could tell, because Vera Louise never mentioned his name or came near him ever again.
+The only people who didn't know were the fathers.
+The about-to-be father--the black boy--never found out, as far as True Belle could tell, because Vera Louise never mentioned his name or came near him ever again.
 The old father, Vera Louise's, didn't know a thing.
 Not one thing.
 It had to be his wife who finally did tell him.
 Finally.
-Although she never spoke of it to her daughter, or, after she found out, ever spoke to her daughter, she was the one who would have had to let the old man know and when he found out, he stood up then sat down and then stood up again.
+Although she never spoke about it to her daughter, or, after she found out, ever spoke to her daughter at all, she was the one who would have had to let the old man know and when he found out, he stood up then sat down and then stood up again.
 His left hand patted around the air searching for something: a shot of whiskey, his pipe, a whip, a shot gun, the Democratic platform, his heart--Vera Louise never knew.
-He looked hurt, deeply, deeply hurt for a few seconds but then his rage filled the room and made it creak.
-Suddenly he began to sweat just thinking of what had happened to his daughter.
-Sweat poured from his temples and collected under his chin; soaked his armpits and the back of his shirt while his rage bloomed and filled the room before it could be squeezed back into human proportions and he Slap Vera off her the into the serving table. could do a appropriate thing.
-Her mother, however, had the final cut: her eyebrows were perfectly still but the look she gave Vera as the first stuggled up from the flow Louise was so full of repulsion the daughter could taste the sour saliva gathering under her mother's tongue, flooding the insides of her cheeks.
-No word, then or ever, passed between them. the lingerie case full of money that lay on Vera's pillow the only Breeding, careful breeding, that to spit.

-following Wednesday was, in its generosity, heavy with contempt.
+He looked hurt, deeply, deeply hurt for a few seconds.
+Then his rage seeped into the room clouding the crystal and softening the startched tablecloth.
+Realizing the terrible thing that had happened to his daughter made him sweat, for there were seven mulattoes on his land.
+Sweat poured from his temples and collected under his chin; soaked his armpits and the back of his shirt as his rage swamped and flooded the room.
+The ivy on the table had perked up and the silver was slippery to the hand by the time he mopped his brow and gathered himself together to do an appropriate thing:

+slap Vera Louise into the serving table.
+Her mother, however, had the final cut: her eyebrows were perfectly still but the look she gave Vera Louise as the girl struggled up from the floor was so full of repulsion the daughter could taste the sour saliva gathering under her mother's tongue, filling the insides of her cheeks.
+Only breeding, careful breeding did not allow her to spit.
+No word, then or ever, passed between them.
+And the lingerie case full of money that lay on Vera's pillow the following Wednesday was, in its generosity, heavy with contempt.
 More money than anybody in the world needed for seven months or so away from home.
 So much money the message was indisputable: die, or live if you like, elsewhere.